rzoshin/OpenGL-3D-Graphics-Interactive-Environment/README.md

-# 3D Interactive Graphics Scene with OpenGL
+# OpenGL 3D Graphics Interactive Environement

 ## Project Overview
 This repository contains a 3D graphics application developed using OpenGL, GLFW, and GLM for the CSE 4201 Computer Graphics and Animations course (Roll No: 1903073).
 The project implements an interactive 3D scene featuring a cube, sphere, pyramid, and a ground plane, enhanced with shadow mapping for realistic lighting effects.
 The application supports real-time user interaction for object transformations (translation, rotation, scaling) and camera control, along with automatic animations.
 A skybox adds depth to the environment, and textures are applied to the cube.